embicoin/documents/python programming in Storj.md

 * Before uploading, you should get "token", which is neccsary for accesing Storj network.
 * After uploading, you can get "file hash" and "key", which is nessary for downloading from Storj network.

-and check the API for getting token.
+Check the API for getting token.

 ```
 POST /accounts/token/new